agrc/gis.utah.gov/about/policy/sgid/index.md

 The ArcGIS Online item will contain a curated summary, description, and tags while residing in its ISO category folder.
 If the data is authoritative, it will be marked as `authoritative`.
 If the data does not receive updates, it will be tagged as `static`.
 If the data has historical relevance **but is not the most recent data** it will be tagged as `shelved`.

-A new record for the table will be added to the META.AGOLItems table containing the ArcGIS Online Item id and the public title if it will be shared to the SGID Open Data.

 If the data is shared with the SGID Open Data, it will have the enable multiple formats download option selected to allow for File Geodatabases and other non default downloads.